 How to Read Between the Lines

 Words lie.
-Bodies don’t.
+Bodies do not.
 At least, not as easily.

 Former FBI counterintelligence agent Joe Navarro spent 25 years reading people’s nonverbal behavior.
 His key insight?
 Forget about trying to catch liars.
 Instead, watch for comfort and discomfort.